Haven’t we always been told – “Old is gold”?

 Once you’re ready, you need to find a reliable vendor and get estimates on the migration budget.

-Do consider that some applications can be more expensive to run on the cloud, while it’s the opposite case for many.
+Consider that some applications can be more expensive to run on the cloud, while for others, it may be the opposite.
 Don’t forget to calculate both the initial investment and the total cost of ownership.

 You can get in touch with Imaginovation to be a reliable partner in your digital transformation journey.